arielfayol37/Lattice_paths/README.md

 ***ABSTRACT***

-Enhancing the efficiency of distinct path identification on an m × n lattice is a valuable approach to optimize scheduling, routing, and data transmission speed in networking applications.
-Specifically, determining the maximum sets of k-distinct lattice paths can facilitate the discovery of ideal solutions to these challenges.
-In prior research, Gillman et al. postulated that a greedy algorithm could be employed to uncover these sets.
-However, Engstrom & Yager disproved this hypothesis using a computationally expensive brute force algorithm, which may require years of processing for larger lattices.
-To address this limitation, our study employs a genetic algorithm to effectively identify the maximum sets of k-distinct lattice paths.
-Moreover, as genetic algorithms are versatile optimization tools, our findings can serve as a practical blueprint for various optimization problems.
+This research employs a genetic algorithm to efficiently identify maximum sets of k-distinct lattice paths, which can be used in optimizing solutions for scheduling problems, routing problems, and data transmission in network systems.
+Building upon the previous work by Gillman et al., our method overcomes the computational limitations of traditional brute-force techniques, providing a more effective approach.
+The adaptability and potential of our methodology in tackling various optimization problems make it a valuable foundation for future research and applications.

 Sequence.py is used to represent a path.
 Genome.py is used to represent a set of paths.